erikcameron/decorum/README.md

 c.add_milk
 c.milk_level # ==> 2
 ```

+(This class method was called `decorators` in versions prior to 0.5.0,
+but in the interest of avoiding naming conflicts, it's been changed to
+`decorum`.
+If however you're using the standard [method aliases](#aliasing-decorum-methods),
+it will install an alias for `decorators`, allowing your existing stuff to
+keep working without changes.)

 Note that this usage does _not_ automatically include decorators on new
 objects.
 That would require invasive procedures on your object initialization.